CEG8640 : Environmental Organic Analysis

 Assessment Rationale And Relationship

-The specialist skills, knowledge and understanding imparted during this module are assessed by means of unseen written examination, an oral presentation and a single coursework item (a report on the organic geochemical approaches taught in the practical classes and the data generated).
+The specialist skills, knowledge and understanding imparted during this module are assessed by means of unseen written examination and a single coursework item (a report on the organic geochemical approaches taught in the practical classes and the data generated).
 The examination paper employs a range of approaches in order to accurately assess student abilities.
 These may include essay, calculation, data interpretation, and multi-part questions.